Biodexa Pharmaceuticals PLC Announces Exercise of Warrants and Issue of Equity

-ABINGDON, OXFORDSHIRE / ACCESSWIRE / March 28, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX)(Nasdaq:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to various US investors 7,473,095 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to the exercise notices in respect of 848,068 A Warrants and 646,551 B Warrants received yesterday.
-All such warrants were exercised on a cashless basis and further details are set out in the Company's circular dated 7 March 2023.
+ABINGDON, OXFORDSHIRE, UK / ACCESSWIRE / March 30, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX)(NASDAQ:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to various investors 6,218,265 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to exercise notices in respect of 1,243,653 B Warrants received yesterday.
+All A Warrants and B Warrants have now been exercised and all such warrants were exercised on a cashless basis.
+Further details are set out in the Company's circular dated 7 March 2023.

 Admission and total voting rights

-The Company's enlarged issued share capital on Admission will comprise 16,140,432 ordinary shares, each with voting rights.
+The Company's enlarged issued share capital on Admission will comprise 40,994,887 ordinary shares, each with voting rights.
 The Company does not hold any shares in treasury.
-This figure of 16,140,432 ordinary shares may be used by shareholders in the Company as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change in their interest in, the share capital of the Company under the FCA's Disclosure Guidance and Transparency Rules.
+From Admission, expected to take place on 5 April 2023, this figure of 40,994,887 ordinary shares may be used by shareholders in the Company as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change in their interest in, the share capital of the Company under the FCA's Disclosure Guidance and Transparency Rules.

-Unless otherwise defined, capitalised terms used in this announcement have the same meanings as ascribed to them in the Company's circulated dated 7 March 2023.
+Unless otherwise defined, capitalised terms used in this announcement have the same meanings as ascribed to them in the Company's circular dated 7 March 2023.

 For more information, please contact: